ncl-teu/ncl_mapreducesim/README.md

 # ncl_MapReduceSim(MRSim)
-MapReduceSimulator for Scheduling and Provisioning Algorithms.
+MapReduce Simulator for Scheduling and Provisioning Algorithms.

 # Summary
 - MRSim run a MapReduce procedures with the specific number of mappers/reducers with a specific scheduling and provisioning algorithm.